 Men, women, teens and children who choose to be involved in one or more of the following:Cantor, Choir, Resurrection Choir (funerals), Musicians.

 Nurse(s) who volunteer time for blood pressure clinics, cholesterol; clinics, lecture on timely medical topics, etc.

-Men and women who are actively involved in one or more of the following: Catholic Men's Society, Women's Rosary Guild, Knights of Columbus, Saint Joseph Men's Society, and the Altar Society.
+Men and women who are actively involved in one or more of the following: Catholic Men's Society, Women's Rosary Guild, Knights of Columbus, and the Altar Society.

 Responsible for taking the collection, distributing bulletins, and making sure the church is prepared for the next Mass.

 High school students coming together for companionship and planning religious, charitable, and social functions to benefit the parish and community.